RFID in Libraries: technology that helps extend impact

 What are the risks?

 As libraries contemplate a significant investment in RFID, board members and staff must consider the potential pitfalls.
-Typically, they start by researching other libraries’ experiences with RFID.
+Typically, they start by researching other libraries’ experiences with RFID in libraries.
 When they do, they find that catastrophic failures are virtually unheard of.

 Research also shows that some libraries have a smoother implementation than others, and some are more satisfied with post-implementation functionality and technical support.
 In most cases, problems can be avoided by taking a few simple precautions.